facebookresearch/dynabench/docs/owners.md

 * [Machine Translation](https://github.com/facebookresearch/dynabench/blob/main/docs/examples/flores_annotation_config.json)

+We recommend that you look through the examples before reading further.
 The annotation config can have the following fields:

 1. `goal_message` (optional): a string that is displayed at the top of the create interface as a goal for annotators.
 [See an example](https://dynabench.org/tasks/qa/create)